/ by UK HealthCare

 7. Make leaf prints.

 Find leaves of various shapes and sizes.
 Then, paint the surface of the leaf and gently flip the painted side onto a piece of paper.
 Voila, you have something new to hang on the fridge.

 8. Catch fireflies.

 Watch for the telltale flashes of the lightning bug, and move quickly to capture them in a net or jar.
-Make sure your jar has small holes in the lid to let in air, but you should release the insects back the next night.
-Running around to catch the fireflies releases endorphins, which can help improve mental focus and cognitive skills in your child.
+Make sure your jar has small holes in the lid to let in air, but you should release the insects the following night.
+Running around to catch the fireflies releases endorphins, which can help improve your child's mental focus and cognitive skills.